 Poisoning with Baysol pellets produces a completely different picture.
 Baysol causes violent gastroenteric symptoms.

-How do I get rid of slugs and snails without harming my dog?
+How to get rid of snails and slugs without harming dogs

 Snail baits can be used where there are pets quite safely if certain precautions are followed.